Skip to main content

 cirun-agent --api-token <API_TOKEN> &

-4. Create a .cirun.yml file in your repository with the following content:
+4. Create a .cirun.yml file in your repository:

 runners: